-Gmail, unfortunately, often becomes one of those barriers.
-While Gmail makes for a wonderful personal inbox, using it for team support can end up making you look clumsier than an infomercial:
+Shared email inboxes (such as in Gmail and Outlook), unfortunately, often act as barriers.
+While they work wonderfully for personal email, using shared email for team support can end up making you look clumsier than an infomercial:

-You can control a lot of aspects of your company, but you do not have a say on when and where a crisis will hit (see Buffer’s case study).
+You can control a lot of aspects of your company, but you don’t have a say on when and where a crisis will hit.
+(See Buffer’s case study.)
 It’s out of your hands.
 Influence here is limited to having the tools and training ready to react like a professional.

-Call up your local big bank or cable company (if Comcast, my condolences) and before anyone will lift a finger to help you, they’ll ask for a pile of personal information, account information, your deepest fear, and a blood sample.
+Call up your local big bank or cable company — before anyone will lift a finger to help you, they’ll ask for a pile of personal information, account information, your deepest fear, and a blood sample.

 Customer service at your company shouldn’t have to suffer from this cold rigidity.
-But with Gmail, you force your customers to ride the frustrating merry-go-round of context-less support.
+But when your support runs out of a shared email, you force your customers to ride the frustrating merry-go-round of context-less support.

 The personal touch of email is lost when it forces impersonal probing for information.
 Why pester when you can delight?